rayzone107/SegmentedProgressBar/README.md

 <h3>Gradle</h3>

-Add JiPack in your root build.gradle at the end of repositories:
+Add JitPack in your root build.gradle at the end of repositories:

 ```
 allprojects {